-- 1. Click the Step 1 button on the left-hand side of the main window. - 2.
-Load the Resource Tree from My Catalog, a specific backup file, or an FTP server.
-See Using My Catalog in this chapter for additional information. - Select the folders or files you wish to compare.
+- 1. Click the Step 1 button on the left-hand side of the main window. - Load the Resource Tree from either My Catalog or a specific backup file.
+(See Using My Catalog in this chapter for additional information.) - Select the folders or files you wish to compare.